Partners and projects

 The Scottish Awards Network’s ethos aligns with our own interests in supporting children and young people’s attainment, and with our Career Development Service activities.
 We champion informal accredited learning and development to the young dyslexic community, and make them more aware of the range of awards available to them.
 In 2019 we received Awards Aware status for promoting informal learning and development opportunities to the young dyslexic community.

 Where better than the world’s largest arts festival to engage with the creative dyslexic community?
-For two years in a row we’ve hosted a Fringe Central workshop, encouraging creatives to explore dyslexia through their art form, connect with others in their community and find support that helps them thrive.
+We’ve regularly hosted a Fringe Central workshop, encouraging creatives to explore dyslexia through their art form, connect with others in their community and find support that helps them thrive.
 In 2019, we partnered with CALL Scotland to highlight how technology can help dyslexic creatives.

 Fly the Flag 70: Human Rights advocates

 We were very proud to be a named advocate of Human Rights week 2019.
 This special anniversary marked 70 years since the Declaration of Human Rights, so we promoted and celebrated human rights for all.
 Read our blog about this with links to dyslexia-friendly versions of the Act.

 Making Sense and Addressing Dyslexia Toolkit groups